nathanael-brt/GETALP-internship/README.md

 If the script detects that the WER is too big (≥0.9) it considers that there is an error, changes the order of the speaker and recomputes the WER.

+### ProsodicDataFromCorpus
+This script permits to launch PLSPP_MFA but using the text from the gold corpus instead of WhisperX to make the transcription.

+To work, it needs PLSPP to be installed into the *"GETALP-internship/../plspp/"* directory.
+It also needs [MFA](https://montreal-forced-aligner.readthedocs.io/) to align the text.

+It first creates and transfer the file necessary to PLSPP_MFA using [MFA_segmented_files.py](#MFA_segmented_files) and then launch the pipeline without the transcription part.